 Every fall and spring semester, the Smeal College of Business invites students to sign the Honor Code.
 We encourage you to reaffirm your commitment to integrity every semester.
 Visit Smeal’s website under Events for the latest information about future signing events.

 In addition to signing the Honor Code, students are encouraged to staff the signing table and answer questions about the Honor Code.
 Dean Whiteman and Honor and Integrity Director Jennifer Eury will send an e-mail to the community, early in the fall and spring semesters, asking for volunteers.
 Volunteers receive briefing materials and a “Rise Above” T-shirt to wear during the signing session.

 Participate in Contests

-Integrity Insights, the college’s quarterly integrity e-newsletter, features important updates and announcements as well as contest opportunities to promote integrity and ethical behavior.
+Integrity Insights, the college’s integrity e-newsletter, features important updates and announcements as well as contest opportunities to promote integrity and ethical behavior.
 Look for upcoming contest opportunities in the next issue of Integrity Insights.